lamini-ai/lamini-ai.github.io/docs/input_output_runner.md

         Args:
-            input_type (Type): The type of the input to the model. output_type (Type): The type of the output from the model. model_name (str): The name of the question answering model to use.
+            input_type (Type): The type of the input to the model. output_type (Type): The type of the output from the model. model_name (str): The name of the input-output model to use.
 Default is "EleutherAI/pythia-410m-deduped".
         """
 ```